-Is there a beach in Gzira?
+Are there beaches in Gzira?

-Stone Beach
+What is Stone Beach like?

 We once went swimming here in early November — the water was cold but crystal clear.
 In summer that isn’t always guaranteed.